-Finally, nothing has changed in the ESD report from last time - and again, contrary to Authority assessments on the table, this proposal is very low-bar ESD, really delivering no more than required by the un-demanding Building Code ...
+Finally, nothing has changed in the ESD report from last time - and again, contrary to Authority assessments on the table, this proposal is very low-bar ESD, really delivering no more than required by an un-demanding Building Code ...
 Except this time, to overcome the gloom created by over-development density, 'sun tunnels' have been added to awful corridors - giving lie to any innate ESD qualities that this proposal is meant to espouse.

 This project won't be finding its way to any ESD awards.
-Mere window-dressing and stepping stone to eventual

-Building Rules compliance.
-This is a hollow scheme: the user, the Community, the Planet does lie at its core.
+This is a hollow scheme: the user, the Community, the Planet does not lie at its core.